 18. Use AMP for Mobile Visitors

-Most website users come from mobile devices in 2021.
+Most website users come from mobile devices in 2023.
 Our WordPress page speed optimization tips would not be complete without mentioning Google’s Accelerated Mobile Pages, or AMP for short.
-Google AMP is an open-source project that enables the creation of websites that are consistently fast, beautiful, and high-performing across all devices and screen sizes.
+Google AMP is an open-source project that enables the creation of consistently fast, beautiful, and high-performing websites across all devices and screen sizes.

 19. Limit Google Web Fonts

 Web fonts are a great way to enhance the look and feel of your website.
-But let’s not go overboard here folks!
-We have come across sites that feature 3, 5, or even more web fonts.
+But let’s not go overboard here, folks!
+We have come across sites with 3, 5, or even more web fonts.
 And that can drag down your page performance.

 For better page speed optimization, use only the fonts that you need.
 If you need more variety, consider using variants of one or two fonts instead of different fonts for each.